Policy Information | |

 Using Break Time for Breast Milk Expression

-An employee must be permitted to work before or after their normal shift to make up any time used as unpaid break time to express breast milk, as long as this time falls within the employer’s normal work hours.
-However, an employee is not required to make up their unpaid break time.
+An employer is prohibited from requiring an employee to work before or after their normal shift to make up for any time used as paid break time to express breast milk.

-All employers must continue to follow existing federal and state laws, regulations, and guidance regarding paid and unpaid break time and meal times regardless of whether the employee uses such time to express breast milk.
+All employers must continue to follow existing federal and state laws, regulations, and guidance regarding mealtimes and paid break time regardless of whether the employee uses such time to express breast milk.
 For additional information regarding what constitutes a meal period or a break period under state and federal law, please see the following resources:

 Making a Request to Express Breast Milk at Work